 WDBA recognizes the associated liability of the Public-Private Partnership for the first 15% of the design and build costs as Due to Private Partner, representing the Threshold Amount.
 The Threshold Amount was achieved during March 2019.
-A 15% holdback is also recorded as a liability for each subsequent invoice of the design and build costs, which will be due upon substantial completion of the Facility.
+WDBA deducts a 15% holdback on every progress payment invoice raised by BNA.
+Based on the Project Agreement amendment, the entirety of the aggregate holdback will be paid to BNA at the original Substantial Completion date (November 30, 2024) and replaced with alternative security in an amount sufficient for deficiencies.